paketo-buildpacks/paketo-website/content/docs/howto/java.md

 ## Enable Java Flight Recorder (JFR)

 If `BPL_JFR_ENABLED` is set to `true` at runtime, Java Flight Recording features will be enabled by the JVM.
-To configure JFR via it's supported arguments, add them to the optional environment variable `BPL_JFR_ARGS` at runtime.
+To configure JFR via [its supported arguments](https://docs.oracle.com/javacomponents/jmc-5-4/jfr-runtime-guide/run.htm#JFRUH178), add them to the optional environment variable `BPL_JFR_ARGS` at runtime.

 Two default arguments are configured for JFR as follows: